 Must be a California resident or be eligible for in-state tuition.

 Minimum Grade Point Average

 Prerequisite GPA must be 3.0 or higher at the time of School of Nursing supplemental application.

 - Score 78 or higher on the TEAS (Test of Essential Academic Skills)

 Applicants are allowed to take TEAS three times total.

-At least seven of the eight prerequisite courses must be completed by the time of School of Nursing supplemental application submission.
+All eight prerequisite courses must be completed by the time of School of Nursing supplemental application submission.

 SF State Course Number

 Human Anatomy with Lab **